Sometimes, you feel like you’ve been very clear, right?

 So, it’s not that easy to communicate with anyone, this included the difference of ages but also the difference of cultures.

-Again, we need to learn to let go… To free ourselves! 🙂
+Again, we need to learn to let go… And that it’s okay not to agree on everything! 🙂

 9. Everything always needs to be said…